scrapinghub/web-poet/docs/intro/overrides.rst

 can be used instead of the default (``Site1ProductPage``, ``Site2ProductPage``) are commonly written using XPath or CSS selectors, with website-specific rules.

-Libraries like scrapy-poet_ allows to create such "generic" spiders by using the information declared via ``handle_urls(..., instead_of=...)``.
+Libraries like scrapy-poet_ allow to create such "generic" spiders by using the information declared via ``handle_urls(..., instead_of=...)``.

 Example Use Case